-Donnchadh Gough comes from "An Rinn", in the Co.
-Waterford Gaeltacht (Irish speaking area) and is a founding member of the international
+Donnchadh Gough comes from “An Rinn”, in the Co.
+Waterford Gaeltacht (Irish speaking area) and is a founding member of the international touring band Danú.

 Born in 1975 and brought up in his family’s well-known pub, Mooney’s, he grew up listening to Irish music and started playing at the very young age of seven, on a bodhrán (Irish drum), which he got as a present from singing legend and neighbour, Liam Clancy.
 Donnchadh quickly mastered the bodhrán and then began to play tin-whistle, soon becoming a regular feature, playing at Céilís in Coláiste Na Rinne.

 The eagle-eye of Finbar Furey spotted his musical ability and arranged a practice set of pipes immediately and for a half-set of pipes to be made for Donnchadh by Johnny Bourke.
-He began his learning under the tuition of master-piper Tommy Kearney of Waterford, a man who has ensured that the county's strong piping tradition continues into the new millenium.
-Later he had tuition from more of Waterford's pipers - Tommy Keane and Jimmy O' Brien-Moran, but his greatest influence remains the man who was a great family friend and would often tell Donnchadh bedtime stories as a child - Séamus Ennis.
+He began his learning under the tuition of master-piper Tommy Kearney of Waterford, a man who has ensured that the county’s strong piping tradition continues into the new millennium.
+Later he had tuition from more of Waterford’s pipers – Tommy Keane and Jimmy O’ Brien-Moran, but his greatest influence remains the man who was a great family friend and would often tell Donnchadh bedtime stories as a child – Séamus Ennis.